learningequality/morango/docs/architecture/index.rst

 A *partition* is a colon-delimited string that defines a subset of the `syncable models <#syncable-models>`__ in a `profile <#profiles>`__.
 Taken together, the partitions of a profile define mutually exclusive and complete segmented coverage of all syncable model records.

 For example, a syncable model record like a content interaction log might be associated with a user in a facility.
-The combination of the user and the facility could be used to define a partition like ``${facility_id}:${user_id}`` that and other similar records.
+The combination of the user and the facility could be used to define a partition like ``${facility_id}:${user_id}`` for that and other similar records.

 Partition strings are constructed to be hierarchical.
-"Containment" of one partition in another can be checked with a simple ``startswith`` check.
-Here, the partition ``${facility_id}:${user_id}`` would be contained in the partition ``${facility_id}`` for user ``U1`` in facility ``F1`` because ``"F1:U1".startswith("F1")``.
-The leading part of a partition string its "prefix" designating the parent partition is a *partition prefix*.
+"Containment" of one partition in another can be checked with a simple Python ``startswith`` string check.
+Here, the partition ``${facility_id}:${user_id}`` would be contained in the partition ``${facility_id}`` for user ``U1`` in facility ``F1`` because ``"F1:U1".startswith("F1") == True``.
+The leading part of a partition string designating the parent partition is called a *partition prefix*.

 Partition strings use colon characters to delimit levels of the hierarchy and `Python template strings <https://docs.python.org/3/library/string.html#template-strings>`__ to dynamically insert source IDs of models.
-Aside from this, Morango places no constraints on the structure of partition strings, and they can be constructed using other conventions and strategies.
+Aside from this, Morango places no constraints on the structure of partition strings, and they can be constructed using any convention or strategy.

 In Kolibri, we currently have five mutually-exclusive partitions in the ``facilitydata`` profile, where the source ID of the facility is the ``dataset_id``: